HabanaAI/Model-References/MLPERF3.0/Habana/benchmarks/README.md

 |    Gaudi2    |      1.11.0       |    PyTorch 2.0.1     | Training |

 ## Changelog
+### 1.12.0
+- Removed the setting of the PT_HPU_LAZY_MODE environment variable in the script for Bert and ResNet50.
+- Removed unused PT_HPU_ENABLE_SYNC_OUTPUT_HOST environment variable.
 ### 1.11.0
  - Updated scripts to cover MLPerf 3.0 submission.
  - Switched UNet3D, Bert, ResNet50 from HMP to Autocast.